-To the full extent permitted by law, actions by the parties pursuant to this Agreement are intended to be and shall be construed as a “cooperative activity”, and it is the intent of the parties that they shall be deemed a “single governmental unit” for the purposes of liability, all as set forth in Minnesota Statutes, Section 471.59, Subd.
-1(a); provided further that for purposes of that statute, Member expressly declines responsibility for the acts or omissions of MCCC, or of any other MCCC member.
-The parties to this Agreement are not liable for the acts or omissions of the other participants to this Agreement, except to the extent to which they have expressly agreed in writing to be responsible for acts or omissions of any other MCCC member(s).
+To the full extent permitted by law, actions by the members pursuant to this Agreement are intended to be and shall be construed as a “cooperative activity”, and it is the intent of the members that they shall be deemed a “single governmental unit” for the purposes of liability, all as set forth in Minnesota Statutes § 471.59, Subd.
+1a(a); provided further that for purposes of said statute, Member expressly declines responsibility for the acts or omissions of MnCCC, or of any other MnCCC member.
+The members of this Agreement are not liable for the acts or omissions of the other participants to this Agreement, except to the extent to which they have expressly agreed in writing to be responsible for acts or omissions of the other member.

 Article VIII